torarg/ansible-deployment/README.md

 - ``VAULT_ADDR``
 - ``VAULT_TOKEN``

+Additionally a vault template name may be specified which will be loaded prior to the actual deployment secrets.
+This is done by specifying the environment variable ``VAULT_TEMPLATE``.

+The template will be treated as additional data source and is expected to reside in ``secret/ansible-deployment/TEMPLATE_NAME``.

 All hosts, host_vars and group vars specified in the path ``secret/ansible-deployment/DEPLOYMENT_NAME`` will be added to the inventory